burningion/katacoda-tracing-datadog/autodiscovery-with-kubernetes/step1.md

 `kubeadm join`{{execute HOST2}}

 Great!
-Next, let's make sure our nodes are available with a `kubectl get nodes`.
+Next, let's make sure our nodes are available with a `kubectl get nodes` on `host1`.

-You should be able to run that on either host.